1123/confluent-cloud-service-broker/README.md

 * running the tests is as simple as `mvn clean test`.

+## Connecting to Confluent Cloud

+* Insert your api key and secret into `application-ccloud.properties`.
+* run your the service broker with the ccloud spring profile: `export SPRING_PROFILES_ACTIVE=ccloud; mvn spring-boot:run`

 ## Running locally

 * You need access to a Kafka cluster with SASL Plain authentication mechanism enabled.
 You can get this by running `docker-compose up`.
 * Adjust the configuration in `src/main/resources/application.properties`.
 * Run `mvn spring-boot:run`

+# Running on CloudFoundry

+* Adjust manifest-pcf-dev.yaml to your needs and copy to manifest.yml
+* `cf push -f manifest.yml`.